mdlandini/idah_toolkit_testing/sections/post-production/transcript-clean-up.md

 Write down all spoken words
 You and your team will need to decide whether or not to include various words and punctuation (see What to Include in a Transcription section)

-Transcribing with Access to Transcription Software This section covers the best practices for transcribing audio files with the use of 3rd-party software.
-This includes:
+## Transcribing with Access to Transcription Software
+This section covers the best practices for transcribing audio files with the use of 3rd-party software.
-How to import an audio file
-How to view the transcript
-Best practices for cleaning a transcribed audio file

 We recommend, if possible, to use a Microsoft365 account version of OneDrive for this process.
 Using Microsoft Word in OneDrive allows for the transcript to be placed in the same folder as the audio file and other files for each contribution.
 Information on purchasing a Microsoft365 Account can be found here.